 The illegal use of credit cards can result in serious consequences in the state of Connecticut.
 If you pretend to be an accountholder while consciously knowing that that account is not yours, you will be guilty of credit card fraud.
 The consequences for credit card fraud in Connecticut fall into two categories:

-- If the money stolen from the credit card costs $500 or less, this constitutes a Class A misdemeanor.
+The first category applies if the money stolen from the credit card costs $500 or less.
+In this case, the credit card fraud is charged as a Class A misdemeanor.
 The penalties for this crime include up to a year long prison sentence and a fine of up to $2,000.

-- If the money stolen from the credit card exceeds $500, this crime constitutes a Class D felony.
+The second category for credit card fraud applies if the money stolen from the credit card exceeds $500.
+In this case, the credit card fraud is charged as a Class D felony.
 The consequences for this crime are a one to five year prison sentence and a fine of up to $5,000.

-If charged with credit card fraud, you should seek the help of a criminal defense lawyer as soon as possible.
+If charged with credit card fraud, you need to get help.
+Chances are, you don’t know the details of this offense and how to defend yourself against the charge.
+Because of this, you should seek the help of a criminal defense lawyer as soon as possible.
 A criminal defense lawyer can minimize the charges and consequences that you face by building a defense for you and protecting your rights.